carsonhu/qual-archive/README.md

 15. **Subharmonic** - Problems involving subharmonic functions.
 16. **Cauchy** - Problems that look suspiciously similar to the Cauchy integral formula (should probably be removed)

+# Modifying the Archive

+archive_creator.py generates the output tex file (complex_archive.tex) based off of the data from COMPLEX_QUALIFYING_EXAM_ARCHIVE.tex.

-To edit a problem's ID, search it up in COMPLEX_QUALIFYING_EXAM_ARCHIVE.tex and modify the problem's ID.
+To edit a problem's IDs or tag, search it up in COMPLEX_QUALIFYING_EXAM_ARCHIVE.tex and modify the problem's ID's or tag.
+Then run archive_creator.py to update the PDF.

 # Usage